 With growing sectors like cybersecurity, geospatial intelligence and life sciences, the St. Louis region is a national center for technical innovation.

-The 200-acre Cortex innovation district serves as an epicenter for the sector, with 250 companies and investment of $550 million so far and $2.3 billion total expected.
+The 200-acre Cortex innovation district serves as an epicenter for the sector.
+Thus far, 250 companies have settled into the district and $550 million in investments have been made of the $2.3 billion expected.

 Venture capital for local tech firms continues to rise, and a plethora of support and training organizations have sprung up to help tech businesses continue to flourish.